-- A. Enhancing Conservation Through Broader Engagement - B. Implementing and/or Expanding Internal Diversity, Equity, and Inclusion Efforts - C. Research
+A. Enhancing Conservation Through Broader Engagement

+- B. Enhance efforts to make fish and wildlife-based recreation accessible and welcoming to everyone, emphasizing actions targeting underrepresented groups. - C. Research

 Society is increasingly diverse, urban, and disconnected from nature.
-In response to these trends, fish and wildlife agencies must find ways to engage and serve broader constituencies to expand the financial and political support necessary to ensure the future of North America's conservation legacy - AFWA Conservation Education Strategy Vision.
+In response to these trends, fish and wildlife agencies must find ways to engage and serve broader constituencies to expand the financial and political support necessary to safeguard the future of North America's conservation legacy and ensure the broader public benefits from conservation and public access supported by the Wildlife Restoration Act and Sport Fish Restoration Act.
+See also AFWA Conservation Education Strategy Vision.